BALD-rs/lucky-liars/README.md

 ## Express.js

 <h3>The API was written in Node.js using the Express web framework for handling the AI characters and story generation.
 A separate API server is needed in order to handle persistence of the characters' backstories and personalities throughout the interrogation, as well as handling generation of a new murder mystery and a new killer every playthrough.
-The code for the API can be found in (this repository)[https://github.com/BALD-rs/cornhacks24-api].</h3>
+The code for the API can be found in <a href="https://github.com/BALD-rs/cornhacks24-api">this repository</a>.</h3>
 <br>

 <img align="left" width="170" src="https://github.com/BALD-rs/cornhacks24-game/assets/65707789/2eceec9c-cbd0-41a2-985d-3da28bad3e61" />

 ## Hardware

 <h3>The game is made more realistic through the use of an intercom button and nixie tubes to display the numbers.
 The peripheral is required to enable speech-to-text, making the game more realistic, as if the user was pressing an intercom button.
 After the user releases the button, a D20 is rolled and the result is displayed using the nixie tubes with a special animation.
-This value is similar to a "perception check," and the result is crucial to determining the true killer.</h3>
+This value is similar to a "perception check," and the result is crucial to determining the true killer.
+The code for the hardware can be found in <a href="https://github.com/BALD-rs/lucky-liars-hardware">this repository</a>.</h3>

 ## Developed by
 - Louis Quattrocchi